tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 ---
-title: Streaming programs for the layman
+title: Streaming programs without lazyness:<br> a short primer
 author: Facundo Domínguez and Mathieu Boespflug
 ---

-When we are learning programming, we are taught that I/O is a simple affair: read some data, then write some data.
+In school, we're taught that I/O is a simple affair: read data in, write some data out.
+Rinse, repeat.
-Rinse & repeat.
 But then as practitioners we realize matters are often more complicated.
-For example, I/O is slow.
-Hence, we probably want operations to overlap (i.e. be processed asynchronously) — especially, if we have to perform many I/O operations
+For one, I/O is slow, so we probably want operations to overlap (i.e. be processed asynchronously), especially if we have to perform many I/O operations.

-In this post, we’ll talk about another topic that any functional programmer will stumble over on their infinite path to enlightenment: streaming resources.
+In this post, we’ll talk about another topic that any functional programmer will stumble upon at some point along their infinite path to enlightenment: streaming resources.
 Did you ever wonder what they are about?
-This post will explain the basics and motivate why you will want to think about this topic.
+This post is an attempt at explaining why you'd want to think about this topic.

 # Streaming programs